david-walters/Milestone-3-broken/README.md

 ## Initialising The Project

 Having recieved experience in JS from the previous project, I thought to complete this challenge by using a JS framework.
 I often seen requirements for React.js in job applications.
-So, I thought React would be ideal to practice.
+So, I thought React would be ideal to utilise for this project.

-Before initialising this project, I watched Youtube tutorials on React and created two other apps which implimented the fundamentals.
+Before initialising this project, I watched Youtube tutorials on React and created two other apps which implimented the fundamentals of React.
 Once I gained enough knowledge and experience, I then began by creating a repository in GitHub to kickstart the development.

 There was the option of using a CSS framework such as Bootstrap, but I decided to do this all from my own CSS to get more expreience with responsive design.